BraadMartin/simple-graphql-api/readme.txt

 }
 `

-Having an errors array in the response like this allows for errors to be returned for any resources in a collection without preventing the API from returning the resources that are valid, but it's a quick solution that is probably not as robust as it needs to be, so expect that this might be improved in a future version.
+Having an errors array in the response like this allows for errors to be returned for any resources in a collection without preventing the API from returning the resources that are valid, but it's a quick solution that is probably not as robust as it needs to be, so expect that this will be improved in a future version.

 = Fields =